How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 That said, for all its benefits, the problem that made me initially dislike this level of communication still hold true:

-This makes it often superficial and in some cases, can act as a mask.
-Preventing people from revealing their true feelings or concerns.
+This makes it slightly more superficial than it seems.
+And in many cases, can act as a mask.
+Its function of maintaining social cohesion can discourage people from revealing their true feelings or concerns:

-Responding to small talk in the “right” way shows that we understand the culture of the group, creating a sense of shared trust.
 Naturally, this also causes such conversation to exclude people who aren’t familiar with the cultural norms on the topics being discussed.
-As they will respond in ways that make others see them as “weird”.
+As they will respond in ways that make others see them as weird or outsiders.

 I suspect that it was evolutionary beneficial at some point.
 For example, it’s a good defense mechanism against secret invaders from a hostile group.

-If this sounds like I’m totally overthinking something very simple, try this experiment:
+If this sounds like I’m totally overthinking something simple, try this experiment:

 Next time your co-worker asks “How are the kids?” respond with “irresistibly sexy” and observe what happens😉